Standards of the Schwarz Vulpes Companion Dog

 The hair on the tail is THICK and short.
 The longest hair is the guard hairs on the shoulders, so long it falls over and does not stick up unless threatened or scared.

 No undercoat on legs or face.
+This dog will posses two coats a year.

 Winter Coat: